 English 250: Advanced Oral and Written Communication

-Office Hours: MW 2:30-4:00 and by appointment
+Office Hours: Tuesday and Thursday 10:00-11:15 and by appointment

-Class Website: https://mattrking.com/courses/e250
+Class Websites: https://mattrking.com/courses/e250 and Moodle

 - Develop a productive and effective composing process that focuses on the production of text and presentations across multiple drafts as well as strategies for research, invention, revision, editing, peer review, and reflection;

 - Produce writing and presentations that effectively address concerns of audience and purpose, both in terms of the conventions of academic and professional communication and in terms of framing writing as a force for social change and social action;

 - Attend to concerns of delivery so that you can effectively communicate in written, visual, oral, and digital texts and platforms;